zoexiong/js-mini-flickr/README.md

 Put your Flickr api key in `service/flickrService.js`

-Replace the #tag to your favorite one
+Replace the #tag with your favorite one

 #### Run following command in your terminal: